sphinx-contrib/spelling/issuetracker/doc/index.rst

 the issue.
 References in inline literals and literal blocks (e.g. source code examples) are ignored.

-The extension is available under the terms of the BSD license, see LICENSE_ for more information.
+The extension is available under the terms of the BSD license, see :doc:`license` for more information.

 Installation